-The trend of cloud-native technology is moving towards pursuing consistent application delivery across clouds and on-premises infrastructures using Kubernetes as the common abstraction layer.
-Kubernetes, although excellent in abstracting low-level infrastructure details, does introduce extra complexity to application developers, namely understanding the concepts of pods, port exposing, privilege escalation, resource claims, CRD, and so on.
-We’ve seen the nontrivial learning curve and the lack of developer-facing abstraction have impacted user experiences, slowed down productivity, led to unexpected errors or misconfigurations in production.
-People start to question the value of this revolution: "why am I bothered with all these details?".
+The trend of cloud-native technology is moving towards pursuing consistent application delivery across clouds and on-premises infrastructures using Kubernetes as the common layer.
+Kubernetes, although excellent in abstracting low-level infrastructure details, does not introduce abstractions to model software deployment on top of today's hybrid and distributed environments.
+We’ve seen the lack of application level context have impacted user experiences, slowed down productivity, led to unexpected errors or misconfigurations in production.

-Developer Centric - KubeVela introduces higher level API to capture a full deployment of microservices, and builds features around the application needs only.
-Multi-cluster application deployment and rolling update is provided out-of-box.
-No infrastructure level concerns, simply deploy.
+Application Centric - KubeVela introduces Open Application Model (OAM) as the consistent yet higher level API to capture a full deployment of microservices on top of hybrid environments.
+Placement strategy, traffic shifting and rolling update are declared at application level.
+No infrastructure level concern, simply deploy.

 The typical examples are Heroku and Cloud Foundry.
-They provide full application management capabilities and aim to improve developer experience and efficiency.
+They provide full application deployment and management capabilities and aim to improve developer experience and efficiency.
 In this context, KubeVela shares the same goal.

 Though the biggest difference lies in flexibility.

-KubeVela enables you to serve end users with programmable building blocks which are fully flexible and coded by yourself.
+KubeVela is fully programmable.
+The deployment workflow in KubeVela are composed by LEGO-sytle CUE modules and can be extended at any time when your needs grow.
 Comparing to this mechanism, traditional PaaS systems are highly restricted, i.e. they have to enforce constraints in the type of supported applications and capabilities, and as application needs grows, you always outgrow the capabilities of the PaaS system - this will never happen in KubeVela platform.

 Serverless platform such as AWS Lambda provides extraordinary user experience and agility to deploy serverless applications.
 However, those platforms impose even more constraints in extensibility.
 They are arguably "hard-coded" PaaS.